metabolomicstats/NormalizeMets/README.md

 #### 2. To use the interactive excel interface, download and open the file ExNormalizeMets.xlsm

-#### 3. To access the vignette and workflow, click the red 'manual' button in ExNormalizeMets
+#### 3. The vignette and workflow are available on this website as a zip file above.